LearnersGuild/partners/Operating-Model/Tooling.md

 Most partners in Learners Guild use Apple computers.
 It is highly recommended that you use one as well, as collaboration is made that much easier with a shared platform.

+Full time partners can receive a company laptop.

 ### GTD Supplies

 To best follow the [Getting Things Done][gtd] method in your own work, acquire the tools you need.